sforcin/NSF-DS-Prep/README.md

 - I also like anything related to doing math by hand.
 I truly enjoyed everything related to calculations in CS 171.
 I enjoyed tree pruning, Neural Networks calculations, and everything that was not an algorithm!

+***Practice Problems***
+In each file, I will be performing practice problems in Python, of different difficulty levels, in order to get more natural with the language.
+I plan on starting with the basics, outputs, functions, then move on to more difficult tasks!